Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Experiments

 \subsubsection{Target-Known vs. Prediction-Free Comparison}

-This experiment contrasts two observation designs under identical scenes, robot initializations, and court geometry, as demonstrated in Fig. \ref{fig:figure3} (b) (c).
-The Target-Known policy receives the planned interception position, orientation, and time.
-The Prediction-Free policy instead observes the current shuttle position together with a five-frame history at 50 Hz and must infer the impact pose and timing from this short temporal window.
-All other components, including the reward design and training curriculum, are identical.
-The Target-Known evaluation uses the fixed aerodynamic parameters from training.
-The Prediction-Free evaluation samples moderate variations of the aerodynamic characteristic length to emulate different shuttles.
+This experiment contrasts two observation designs under identical training scheme, robot initialization, and simulation setting, as demonstrated in Fig. \ref{fig:figure3}(b--c).
+The target-known policy receives a given interception position, orientation, and time.
+The prediction-free policy instead observes the current shuttle position together with a five-frame history at 50 Hz.
+All other components are identical.
+The target-known evaluation uses the fixed aerodynamic parameters.
+The prediction-free evaluation samples moderate variations of the aerodynamic characteristic length to emulate different shuttles.

-Each policy executes twenty hits sampled randomly.
-We report two quantities: the position and orientation errors at impact and the executed swing speed.
-As shown in Fig. \ref{fig:figure4}, explicit target information is not indispensable, the policy can infer both the hitting target and the timing on its own with very small performance drop.
+Each policy executes twenty randomly sampled hits.
+We report three quantities: the position and orientation errors at impact, and the executed swing speed.
+As shown in Fig.~\ref{fig:figure4}, the prediction-free policy produces results that are on par with the target-known one, indicating that explicit target information is not indispensable: the policy can infer both the hitting pose and the timing on its own, with modest performance drop.